softwaremill/supler/README.md

 To read the value of a form as a JSON object, simply use the `SuplerForm.getValue()` method.
 The resulting JSON can be sent to the server.

+The resulting JSON is what you might expect, mirroring the form's structure through objects, JSON arrays, nested objects and primitive types.

+In fact, to apply a JSON to an object on the server-side you don't need to use Supler-frontend.
+Because there's nothing special about the format, it is easy to generate such a JSON yourself.

 ### Handling server responses